Storefront church: Use

-Storefronts are still very much a part of the Black church experience today; furthermore, the storefront church has also emerged within other cultures as well.
+Storefronts are still very much a part of the Black church experience today.
+The storefront church has also emerged within other cultures as well.
 A PBS report said “Storefront churches today are not just Black and urban.
 Many have recently been established in Latino- and Asian-dominated neighborhoods, as well as poorer rural communities, typically serving similar functions as the storefront churches in historically Black communities.”

 Storefront churches may still be found throughout the United States, among White and Latino neighborhoods as well as African American ones.

+Examples

 The former Gemini Lounge used by the Roy DeMeo Crew of the Gambino Crime Family became an African American Pentecostal storefront church in 1997 long after the building was abandoned by the crime family.